nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

      * Leaving a battery in an extremely high temperature surrounding environment can result in an explosion or the leakage of flammable liquid or gas.
      * A battery subjected to extremely low air pressure may result in an explosion or the leakage of flammable liquid or gas.

-   * The nRF5340 Audio development kit shall not be operated outside the internal battery's discharge temperature range between +10°C and +45°C or stored or transported outside the internal battery's storage temperature.
+   * The nRF5340 Audio development kit shall not be operated outside the internal battery's charge & discharge temperature range between +10°C and +60°C or stored or transported outside the internal battery's storage temperature.
    * Power supply adapter must meet PS1 requirements.

    .. figure:: /images/nRF5340_audio_dk_battery_warning.png